dmitastr/learnest_django/README.md

 ### Create virtual environment and install dependencies

-Using venv create virtual environment in the `.env` folder and activate it
+Using `venv` create virtual environment in the `.env` folder and activate it.

-Example for windows
+Example for Windows:

 ```console
 py -m venv .env